Fullerton Photography FAQ

 Q1 - How long have you been shooting and what types of cameras?

 A1 - I started shooting as the "family photographer" as soon as I was finished with high school and have gotten more involved with events and jobs as the time progressed.
 I started off with a simple Vivitar 35mm point-and-shoot, then obtained my first real digital camera - a 2.0MP Canon S10 back around 2002.
 I upgraded to a Canon S1 IS "bridge" camera in 2003.
 I then obtained a Canon 10D DSLR in mid 2006, a Canon 5D Mark II in 2009, and a Canon 5D Mark IV in 2016.
 I may not have 35 years' experience, but I have steadily learned and adopted with new techniques, environments, and equipment with the time I've been shooting.
 In late 2016, the 5D Mark II was finally retired and the body and lens upgraded to a Canon 5D Mark IV and EF 24-105 F4 L IS USM II, respectively, along with accompanying accessories.
 I also utilized a Canon 1DX Mark II in late 2018 for a destination wedding for photography and 4K60 video needs.
+In 2020, I upgraded to the stunning Canon R5; a full-frame 45 MP sensor built on the RF mount that is lightning fast and very capable.
+Fullerton Photography focuses on always improving gear to meet the needs of the Client.
+In addition, I also added a BG-R10 Battery Grip, LP-E6NH Batteries, and an additional 512 GB of CFExpress Memory to aid in higher resolution capture of your day.

 Q2 - Lenses?